skypyproject/skypy/CODE_OF_CONDUCT.md

 - Focus on what is best for the community
 - Show courtesy and respect towards other community members

-Also, please see the four social rules for further recommendations: Four Social Rules. https://www.recurse.com/manual#sub-sec-social-rules
+Also, please see the [Four Social Rules](https://www.recurse.com/manual#sub-sec-social-rules) for further recommendations.

 ## 2.2 Unacceptable behaviour